simpleclub/CaTeX/README.md

 [![CaTeX on Pub][Pub shield]][Pub]

-Flutter package that outputs **TeX** equations (like LaTeX, KaTeX, MathJax, etc.) inline using a widget and *Flutter only* - no plugins, no web views.
+CaTeX is a Flutter package that outputs **TeX** equations (like LaTeX, KaTeX, MathJax, etc.) inline using a widget and *Flutter only* - no plugins, no web views.

 ## About CaTeX